 The chart in Figure 1 isn’t a subway map!
 It actually shows the pivot levels calculated across seven days.
 Notice how the price responds around the pivot levels.
 The retracements often take place at or near to the pivot supports/resistances.
 This is very common.
 If you plot a number of charts and draw the pivot levels, you’ll see this kind of hidden price action taking place again and again.
 This is why grid traders often use pivot levels as their entry/exit points.

-The black line is the pivot axis.
+The red line is the pivot axis.
 Think of the pivot axis as the center line of the day’s price range.
 Support and resistance also develops near the pivot axis, so anticipate reversals there too.
 It is similar to the moving average except that it has a single value for each day.

 Trading With Pivot Levels

 Pivot traders are effectively range traders.
 They tend to trade the ranges that are between the lines of support and resistance around the pivot axis.
 This is known as the pivot grid.